Roopaish/Flutter-RoadMap/README.md

 )
 ```

-- ### FadeTransition & SlideTransition
+- ### More built-in animation widget

->Note: Don't use too much animation, it can hamper the performance
+> Note: Don't use too much animation, it can hamper the performance

 ```dart
 late Animation<Offset> _slideAnimation;
 late Animation<double> _opacityAnimation;